rxshabN/rxshabN/README.md

 ## 💫 About Me:

-I’m Rishab Nagwani, currently in my 2nd year pursuing a B.Tech in Computer Science with a specialization in AI & ML at Vellore Institute of Technology (VIT), Tamil Nadu.
+I’m Rishab Nagwani, currently in my 2nd year pursuing B.Tech in Computer Science with specialization in AI & ML at Vellore Institute of Technology (VIT), Tamil Nadu.
 My journey with technology began at a young age when I first operated a computer, and I've been captivated by its logic and potential ever since.
-Born and raised in Mumbai, I’ve had numerous opportunities to immerse myself in the world of tech, refining my skills and expanding my knowledge.
+Born and raised in Mumbai, I’ve had numerous opportunities to immerse myself in the world of tech, allowing me to refine my skills and expand my knowledge.
+I've been grateful for these experiences, as they helped me discover my true passion.

 ## 🎉 Fun Facts about me:

-🎮 **Hobbies:** When I'm not coding, you can find me playing Valorant or exploring new tech gadgets. <br/>
+🎮 **Hobbies:** When I'm not coding, you can find me playing Valorant or exploring news about upcoming tech in the world of web dev, app dev, AI/ML, etc. <br/>
-🌱 **Learning:** Currently diving deep into Kubernetes and Docker to enhance my DevOps skills. <br/>
+🌱 **Learning:** Currently diving deep into Kubernetes and Docker to enhance my DevOps skills along with fine tuning my expertise in MERN stack development. <br/>
 🌍 **Exploring:** I love hanging out with friends and exploring the outdoors whenever I get the chance. <br/>
+🎸 **Music:** I'm also learning how to play the guitar to calm myself down during brain blocks, (every dev out there can relate with this 💀).

 ## 💻 Tech Stack: